hanrichard/Notebook/aws/aws learning doc/note.md

 - The static IP addresses are anycast from the AWS edge network and distribute incoming application traffic across multiple endpoint resources in multiple AWS Regions, which increases the availability of your applications.
 Endpoints can be Network Load Balancers, Application Load Balancers, EC2 instances, or Elastic IP addresses that are located in one AWS Region or multiple Regions.

+### Amazon FSx
+provides fully managed third-party file systems.
+Amazon FSx provides you with the native compatibility of third-party file systems with feature sets for workloads such as Windows-based storage, high-performance computing (HPC), machine learning, and electronic design automation (EDA).
+You don’t have to worry about managing file servers and storage, as Amazon FSx automates the time-consuming administration tasks such as hardware provisioning, software configuration, patching, and backups.
+Amazon FSx integrates the file systems with cloud-native AWS services, making them even more useful for a broader set of workloads.

+Amazon FSx provides you with two file systems to choose from: Amazon FSx for Windows File Server for Windows-based applications and Amazon FSx for Lustre for compute-intensive workloads.

+For Windows-based applications, Amazon FSx provides fully managed Windows file servers with features and performance optimized for "lift-and-shift" business-critical application workloads including home directories (user shares), media workflows, and ERP applications.
+It is accessible from Windows and Linux instances via the SMB protocol.
+If you have Linux-based applications, Amazon EFS is a cloud-native fully managed file system that provides simple, scalable, elastic file storage accessible from Linux instances via the NFS protocol.

+For compute-intensive and fast processing workloads, like high-performance computing (HPC), machine learning, EDA, and media processing, Amazon FSx for Lustre, provides a file system that’s optimized for performance, with input and output stored on Amazon S3.

+Hence, the correct answer is: Amazon FSx for Windows File Server.

+Amazon S3 Glacier Deep Archive is incorrect because this service is primarily used as a secure, durable, and extremely low-cost cloud storage for data archiving and long-term backup.

+AWS DataSync is incorrect because this service simply provides a fast way to move large amounts of data online between on-premises storage and Amazon S3 or Amazon Elastic File System (Amazon EFS).

+Amazon FSx for Lustre is incorrect because this service doesn't support the Windows-based applications as well as Windows servers.